Michael Thomas (defensive back): Houston Texans

 On April 28, 2020, Thomas signed a one-year contract with the Houston Texans.
 In Week 10, Thomas suffered a season-ending torn pec and was placed on injured reserve on November 21, 2020.

 Cincinnati Bengals

 On October 5, 2021, Thomas was signed to the Cincinnati Bengals practice squad.
 He was promoted to the active roster on November 15.

 Thomas re-signed with the Bengals on a one-year contract on March 17, 2022.
+He was cut by the Bengals on August 30, later being re-signed to the roster, second on the depth chart behind Vonn Bell.
+He was named as the Bengals' special teams captain on September 5, 2022.
+He has been nicknamed "Uncle Mike" by his Bengals teammates, due to many of the team's young defensive backs citing him as a mentor figure and veteran presence.

-On March 13, 2023, Thomas re-signed with the Cincinnati Bengals on another one-year contract.
+On March 13, 2023, Thomas re-signed with the Bengals on another one-year contract.
+He was released on August 29, 2023 and re-signed to the practice squad.
+He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

-Career statistics
+NFL statistics

 Personal life

 In 2016, Thomas earned a Master of Business Administration degree from the University of Miami Business School.